 Most of my jars are on their 2nd or 3rd generation of use!
 I routinely, and lovingly, use my grandmother’s canning jars.
 Not only do they work just fine, but it’s also a great bond and reflection for me.
 As long as they are free of nicks and cracks, they are good to use.

-The last part of the equation is rings.
+The last part of the equation are rings.
 New jars come with rings.
 You can use these over and over.
 As long as they are rust-free, they are good.

 If you are a novice canner, then be aware there are two different sizes.
 Regular and wide mouth.
 I prefer wide-mouth for canning meats, as it’s easier to remove the meat from the jar after canning.
 Just make sure that your rings, lids, and jars all match.